man7ober/nodejs-farm/README.md

 # nodejs-farm
-The small scale Node.js project on farming.
+The small scale Node.js project on Farming.

 ### Local to Remote :
 1. git init